ABOUT MEREDITH R. MILLER

 In 2000, Meredith started her legal career in Albany, clerking for the New York Court of Appeals, the highest court in the State.
 She then served as a litigation associate at Proskauer Rose, LLP in New York City.
 In 2004, she accepted a prestigious two-year teaching fellowship at Temple Law School in Philadelphia, which began her career as a law professor.

 Meredith has taught law school classes in writing and research, contracts, civil procedure, business organizations and employment law.
-Her teaching has been recognized more than once with a “Professor of the Year” award from her students at the Touro College, Jacob D. Fuchsberg Law Center in Central Islip, New York, where she is a tenured faculty member.
+Her teaching has been recognized more than once with a “Professor of the Year” award from her students at the Touro University, Jacob D. Fuchsberg Law Center in Central Islip, New York, where she is a tenured faculty member.

 Meredith passionately believes that her knowledge should extend beyond the classroom and her teaching aims to reflect the realties of law as it is actually practiced.
 In addition to her work as a law professor, Meredith has continued to co-counsel and consult on a project basis with other attorneys who need assistance on dispositive motions and appeals in employment, commercial and corporate litigation, arbitration and appeals.